Dean's Advancement Council

 Professionally, she was the Acting Alumni Director at USU and Historical Guide in Colonial Williamsburg, Virginia.
 She was president of the USU Alumni Association and served three terms as a member of the USU Board of Trustees.

-Melanie was a member of the Cache Performances Board, Chair and Member of the Utah Festival Opera Board, committee member of the Sunshine Terrace Foundation Board, and committee member for the Manon Caine Russell Kathryn Caine Wanlass Performance Hall seat campaign.
+She is a member of the Cache Performances Board, Chair and Member of the Utah Festival Opera Board, committee member of the Sunshine Terrace Foundation Board, and was a committee member for the Manon Caine Russell Kathryn Caine Wanlass Performance Hall seat campaign.

-Melanie is married to A. Spencer Raymond and is the mother of seven children—six sons and one daughter.
+Melanie is married to A. Spencer Raymond and is the mother of seven children, six of whom are sons.

-Gaylen and his wife, Denise, live in Layton, Utah.
+Ned and his wife, Gail, live in Providence, Utah.